Energinet-DataHub/opengeh-measurements/docs/core/README.md

 # Measurements Core

-Please refer to this the README place in [source/core](../../source/core/README.md)
+Please refer to the README in [source/core](../../source/core/README.md)